Jan Hus: Legacy

 A century after the Hussite Wars began, as many as 90% of inhabitants of the Czech lands were Hussites (although in the Utraquist tradition following a joint Utraquist—Catholic victory in the Hussite Wars).
-Bohemia was the site of one of the most significant pre-reformation movements, and there are still Protestant adherents remaining in modern times; though they no longer comprise the majority mainly due to historical reasons such as persecution of Protestants by the Catholic Habsburgs, particularly after the Battle of White Mountain in 1620; restrictions during the Communist rule; and also the ongoing secularization.
+Bohemia was the site of one of the most significant pre-reformation movements, and there are still Protestant adherents remaining in modern times, though they no longer comprise the majority: suggested historical reasons include the persecution of Protestants by the Catholic Habsburgs, particularly after the Battle of White Mountain in 1620; restrictions during the Communist rule; and also the ongoing secularization.
+Modern Czechs exhibit very high distrust of religious and other institutions.

 Jan Hus was a key contributor to Protestantism, whose teachings had a strong influence on the states of Europe and on Martin Luther.
-The Hussite Wars resulted in the Basel Compacts which allowed for a reformed Church in the Kingdom of Bohemia—almost a century before such developments would take place in the Lutheran Reformation.
-The Unitas Fratrum (or Moravian Church) is the modern day home of Hus's followers.
+The Hussite Wars resulted in the Basel Compacts, which allowed for a reformed Church in the Kingdom of Bohemia—almost a century before such developments would take place in the Lutheran Reformation.
+The Unitas Fratrum (or Moravian Church) is the modern-day home of Hus's followers.
 Hus's extensive writings earned him a prominent place in Czech literary history.

-In 1883 the Czech composer Antonin Dvorak composed his Hussite Overture based on melodies used by Hussite soldiers.
+In 1883, the Czech composer Antonín Dvořák composed his Hussite Overture based on melodies used by Hussite soldiers.
 It was often performed by the German conductor Hans von Bülow.

-Professor Thomas Garrigue Masaryk used Hus's name in his speech at Geneva University on 6 July 1915, for defense against Austria and in July 1917 for the title of the first corps of troops of his legions in Russia.
+Professor Tomáš Garrigue Masaryk used Hus's name in his speech at Geneva University on 6 July 1915, for defense against Austria and in July 1917 for the title of the first corps of troops of his legions in Russia.

 Today, the Jan Hus Memorial is located at the Prague Old Town Square (Staroměstské náměstí), and there are many smaller memorials in other towns throughout the Czech Republic.

-In New York City, a church in Brooklyn (located at 153 Ocean Avenue), and a church and a theatre in Manhattan (located at 351 East 74th Street) are named for Hus: respectively the John Hus Moravian Church and the Jan Hus Playhouse.
-Although the Manhattan's church and theatre share a single building and management, the Playhouse's productions are usually non-religious or non-denominational.
+In New York City, a church in Brooklyn (located at 153 Ocean Avenue) and a church and a theatre in Manhattan (located at 351 East 74th Street) are named for Hus, the John Hus Moravian Church and the Jan Hus Playhouse, respectively.
+Although Manhattan's church and theatre share a single building and management, the playhouse's productions are usually nonreligious or nondenominational.

 A statue of Jan Hus was erected at the Union Cemetery in Bohemia, New York (on Long Island) by Czech immigrants to the New York area in 1893.

 In contrast to the popular perception that Hus was a proto-Protestant, some Eastern Orthodox Christians have argued that his theology was far closer to Eastern Orthodox Christianity.
-Jan Hus is considered as a martyr saint in some jurisdictions of the Orthodox Church.
+Jan Hus is considered a martyr saint in some jurisdictions of the Orthodox Church.
 The Czechoslovak Hussite Church claims to trace its origin to Hus, to be "neo-Hussite", and contains mixed Eastern Orthodox and Protestant elements.
-Nowadays he is considered a saint by the orthodox churches of Greece, Cyprus, Czechoslovakia and other several support them.
+Nowadays, he is considered a saint by the Orthodox churches of Greece, Cyprus, Czechoslovakia, and several others.

 Hus was voted the greatest hero of the Czech nation in a 2015 survey by Czech Radio.